Above All - Ohio | Services | Infrared Applications | Building

 |

-Infrared image indicating water trapped in the ceiling |
+Infrared image indicates water trapped above a metal ceiling liner panel. |

-Insulation deficiency resulting in air inflitration |
+An insulation deficiency results in air inflitration. |

 |